blaze/blaze.github.io-source/content/articles/2015/10/distributed-ad-hoc.md

 Various other Python frameworks provide distributed function evaluation.
 A few are listed [here](http://distributed.readthedocs.org/en/latest/related-work.html) .
-Notably we're stepping on the toes of [SCOOP](http://scoop.readthedocs.org/en/0.7/), which also provides a distributed `concurrent.futures` interface.
+Notably we're stepping on the toes of [SCOOP](http://scoop.readthedocs.org/en/0.7/), an excellent library that also provides a distributed `concurrent.futures` interface.

 The `distributed` project could use a more distinct name.
 Any suggestions?